martynafoksinska/Portfolio/README.md

 *    Coders Lab - Automation Tester - 2022
-      Course included 48h of training with couch and self work.
+      The course included 48h of training with couch and self-work.

   *  Coders Lab - SQL - Data Analysis - 2022
-      Course included 55h of training with couch and self work.
+      The course included 55h of training with couch and self-work.

 *    Coders Lab - Manual Tester - 2021
-      Course included 80h of training with couch and self work.
+      The course included 80h of training with couch and self-work.

 ## Courses🤓